- …ABOUT US

 How can you place an order with us? ^

 There are many ways.
 Through our shopping cart or on the phone are the most popular but you are welcome to visit our physical location anytime during regular business hours.
-Our in depth articles have links to products which are in our shopping cart so if u know what you need, go directly to the cart which can be seen here:
+Our in depth articles have links to products which are in our shopping cart so if u know what you need you can search from them at the top of our site search or email us a list and we’ll send direct links.

 Do we keep your credit card on file? ^

 Absolutely not.
-This would breach federal PCO policy which is strict.
-Though our payment systems might know your card info once data is entered, we’re not able to see it and the system “forgets” all info within a month.
+This would breach federal PCI policy which is strict.
+Though our payment systems might know your card info once data is entered (we use Authorize.net), we’re not able to see the number and their system “forgets” all info within a month.
+That being said, we are able to access previous transaction numbers using their web portal and then we can refund your card when needed.
+This ability is offered by Authorize so that we (the merchant) and you (the customer) can conduct transactions in a timely fashion and the “standard” for all credit card transactions.

 Real simple.
-We don’t collect information on our customers except that which is needed for the sole purpose of order processing.
+We don’t collect information on our customers except that which is needed for the sole purpose of order processing and answering emails.
 Furthermore, no where on any of our pages is data being collected by some other agency.
 We will only ask your name and address for shipping purposes and though we keep it on file, it is only stored in our private database which is secured and not on line so no poking or prodding eyes have access to it.

-For those of you who sign up for our newsletter, we only keep your email address.
-That’s it.
-And we don’t share, sell, exchange or do anything with any other company or agency with your address.
+For those of you who sign up for our newsletter, ask questions via email or through our website, your email will be added to our newsletter to keep you aware of pest activity (Pest of the Week Newsletters) which you can unsubscribe to at any time.
+We don’t share, sell, exchange or do anything with any other company or agency with your address so its only for our use.

 What about cookies? ^